mvriel/phpDocumentor2/docs/manual/for-developers/specifications/phpdocumentor-ast.rst

 A namespace is a syntactical container for other syntactical elements, even other namespaces.

-For the namespace MUST both the name with type 'abbreviation' and 'full' be provided since these may be used for query and display purposes.
+In the namespace MUST both the name with type 'abbreviation' and 'full' be provided, since these may be used for query and display purposes.
 The 'full' name represents the complete Fully Qualified Namespace Name (FQNN) including the prefixing backslash ('\').

 Example